North America·USA·Updated May 3, 2026

 What scams target tourists in Key West?

-The most frequently reported tourist scams in Key West are Duval Street Bar Tab Padding, Moped and Scooter Rental Damage Claim, Sunset Celebration Pickpocketing, with 5 classified as high severity.
+The most frequently reported tourist scams in Key West are Duval Street Bar Tab Padding, Jet Ski and Watersport Damage Scam, Moped and Scooter Rental Damage Claim, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Key West?